-Engagement Session Planning Tips To Get The Best Photos
+Engagement Shoot Planning Tips To Get The Best Photos

 I am invested in you, your engagement session, and your wedding.
 Providing engagement session planning tips ensures I can exceed expectations with beautiful and candid engagement images.
 These are my professional suggestions to make your session enjoyable and as beautiful as possible.

-Outfits: Coordinate outfits without matching one another.
+Clothing Choices: Coordinate outfits without matching one another.
 Wear colorful outfits that make you feel comfortable while avoiding too much white or black.
-Multiple outfits are ok but most locations don't have anywhere to change.
+Multiple outfits are ok but most locations don't have a place to change.

 Shoes: If you wear uncomfortable shoes, bring other shoes for walking between locations.

-Be On Time: You have a one-hour time slot, so showing up late will reduce your time.
+Be On Time: You have a one-hour time slot, so showing up late will reduce the number of images I create.
 Please text or call if you are running late.
-I am always early, so call or text if you also arrive early.
+I am always early, so also call or text if you arrive early.

-Props And Pets: I am always in favor of using props and pets during your Dayton or Cincinnati engagement session.
+Props And Pets: I am always in favor of using props and pets during your engagement session.

 Don't Worry: Most couples have little to no experience being in front of a camera.
 I will work with you to create the most pleasing and natural engagement photos that capture your personalities.
 I keep the engagement session fun and casual so as to keep you relaxed and smiling.

 Ideas: Many brides have ideas about the types of engagement photos they want, and that always excites me.
 Send me a Pinterest board if you have collected ideas for your engagement session, or email me your ideas.